Saatva HD Mattress Review

 Combination Sleepers

-Given that the Saatva HD can provide support and comfort in all three primary sleeping positions for plus-size sleepers, it’s a good mattress for heavyweight combination sleepers.
+Given that the Saatva HD can provide support and comfort in two primary sleeping positions for plus-size sleepers, it’s a good mattress for heavyweight combination sleepers.
 These folks should find some nice bounce and responsiveness from the steel coils and responsive latex layer, which makes changing positions a little bit easier throughout the night.
+Because the top foam layers are made of responsive materials, most lightweight and average-weight combination sleepers should enjoy the Saatva HD as well.
+For similar options, check out our top picks for the best mattresses for combination sleepers.

 Saatva HD Mattress Performance

-Is the Saatva HD Cooling?
+Is the Saatva HD Mattress Cooling?

 Some of the best cooling mattresses are hybrid and innerspring mattresses because their coil layers promote steady airflow.
 The Saatva HD is no different, but the use of breathable latex and cotton in the upper layers of the bed give it a bit of an edge over similar hybrids when it comes to cooling.
-To learn more about hybrid mattresses, check out our article on memory foam vs. hybrid mattresses.

 Edge Support

+A mattress with good edge support is more durable, which is especially important for seniors, couples looking for extra mattress space, or any brave people who like sleeping on the edge.
 To keep the edge support strong, Saatva reinforces the perimeter of the HD mattress with dense foam.
 This means an edge that’s suitable for lying along or sitting on to get ready in the morning.

 Responsiveness